chrispbradley/functional_test_framework/README.rst

 The framework must be configured with *OpenCMISSLibs_DIR* set to the location of an OpenCMISS libraries installation install directory.

-You can also optionally set the location of the test database with the ** variable.
-This can be passed in through the command line or set using a CMake-GUI application.
+You can also optionally set the location of the test database with the *TEST_DB_REPO_URL* variable and also set the branch from the test database repository with the *TEST_DB_REPO_BRANCH* variable.
+These variables can be passed in through the command line or set using a CMake-GUI application.